DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 1. **The current targeting Status.**

     This is what defines if the rules will be used to deliver a variation of a feature to users.
 If it is off, no users within the environment will receive the feature at all, regardless of the targeting rules.
-They will receive

 2. **A unique rule name.**

     This name can be used for debugging and informational purposes when understanding why certain users received certain variations.